Sie sehen die Flagge von Österreich

 In SQL Management Studio → Databases → right-click on BMD → Properties

-1.2.
-Checking the location of the transaction log file
+1.1.2.
+Checking the storage location of the transaction log file

 Start SQL Management Studio → Databases → right-click on BMD → Properties.

-For this reason, the following aspects concerning the log file are crucial:
+For this reason, the following aspect is crucial for the log file:

-• There needs to be enough available hard disk space so the log file’s “growth” is not hindered.
+• There needs to be enough available space on the hard disk for the log file to grow larger without any problems.

 Hint